tfkhdyt/resume/main.typ

   - Build a backend billing system using Node.js and Adonis.js for the same ISP to manage complex financial transaction.
   // - Reduced financial data processing time by *30%*, ensuring seamless handling of over *1.000 transactions per day*.
   - Created a responsive landing page for a cloud service provider in Jakarta using TypeScript and Astro.js.
 Achieved 98-100% performance score on Google Lighthouse and reduced page load times to under 2 seconds, improving user engagement.
-  - Develop a full-featured online manga reading application using SvelteKit and Pocketbase.
+  - Developed a full-featured online manga reading application using SvelteKit and Pocketbase.
   // - Implemented user authentication, manga catalog management, and smooth navigation, leading to a *25% increase in active user sessions* within the first month of launch.
 ]
 #box(height: 23pt)[